iainctduncan/papers/source/conclusion.rst

 The one area of concern that remains is suitability for live performances that use realtime interaction with large programs and would benefit from being able to run with lower latency.
-However, as the current s7 interpreter was not designed for realtime use (indeed upon the first release of S4M, its success in this regard was received with suprise and enthusiasm by its author), I believe this is an area in which future work on optimizing s7 and Scheme for Max for realtime performance will bear fruit.
+However, as the current s7 interpreter was not designed for realtime use (indeed upon the first release of S4M, its success in this regard was received with surprise and enthusiasm by its author), I believe this is an area in which future work on optimizing s7 and Scheme for Max for realtime performance will bear fruit.